timescale/docs.timescale.com-content/introduction/architecture.md

 across data nodes.
 In case of multiple space partitions, only the first space partition will be used to determine how chunks are distributed across servers.

-### Scaling out with TimescaleDB Clustering
+### Scaling distributed hypertables

-As time-series data grows, a common use case is to add data nodes to expand the storage and compute capacity of your TimescaleDB Cluster.
-TimescaleDB can be elastically scaled out by simply adding data nodes to a distributed database.
+As time-series data grows, a common use case is to add data nodes to expand the storage and compute capacity of distributed hypertables.
+Thus, TimescaleDB can be elastically scaled out by simply adding data nodes to a distributed database.

 As mentioned earlier, TimescaleDB can (and will) adjust the number of space partitions as new data nodes are